E-commerce - Case studies

 Automation for e-commerce businesses in Thailand.

-E-commerce in SE Asia is fast, multi-channel, and margin-thin.
-Most automation wins live at the seams between platforms: cart recovery between Shopify and email, customer service between Line and the CRM, fulfilment between the storefront and the 3PL.
-The opportunities are obvious once you map them.
+Ecommerce in this region is fast, multi-channel, and margin-thin.
+Most of the wins live at the seams between platforms: cart recovery between Shopify and email, customer service between Line and the CRM, fulfilment between the storefront and the 3PL.
+Once you map them, the work is obvious.

 1 study in this industry